Over 60 storeys and 1,700 units: Singapore's tallest public housing project to be built on Pearl's Hill

-For the first time in 40 years, new public housing flats will be built on Pearl's Hill.
+For the first time in 40 years, new public housing flats will be built on Pearl's Hill in Outram.

 At over 60 storeys high and comprising around 1,700 units, the Build-To-Order (BTO) project will be the tallest public housing development in Singapore upon completion, said National Development Minister Chee Hong Tat in Parliament on Wednesday (March 4).